 Other transmission network augmentation options and costs are consulted on in the preparation of the IASR.
 Through that process, a Transmission Cost Database is developed in collaboration with the TNSPs and the Australian Energy Regulator (AER).
-The Transmission Cost Database is released for public visibility alongside a Transmission Cost Expansion Options Report that demonstrates its use on ISP projects.
+The Transmission Cost Database is released for public visibility alongside a Transmission Cost Database is released for public visibility alongside a Transmission Cost Database is use on ISP projects.